aws-samples/serverless-patterns/apigw-streaming-lambda-bedrock-cdk/README.md

 ```

 ## How it works

+> **Note:** This sample does not include authentication/authorization for simplicity.
+In a production setting, enable IAM authorization, Cognito, or API keys on the API Gateway method.

 1. Client sends a POST request with a prompt to the API Gateway REST endpoint.
 2. API Gateway forwards the request to a Lambda function using **streaming invocation** (`InvokeWithResponseStreaming`).